WalletScrutiny/WalletScrutinyCom/_android/io.sparkbase.app.md

 ---
-wsId:
+wsId: sparkbaseCrypto
 title: Sparkbase Crypto Asset Manager
 altTitle:
 authors:
+- danny
 users: 10000
 appId: io.sparkbase.app
 appCountry:
 released:
 updated: 2023-03-31
 version: 3.8.8
 stars:
 ratings:
 reviews:
 size:
 website: https://www.sparkbase.io
 repository:
 issue:
 icon: io.sparkbase.app.jpg
 bugbounty:
 meta: ok
-verdict: wip
+verdict: nowallet
-date: 2023-06-03
+date: 2023-07-03
 signer:
 reviewArchive:
 twitter:
 social:
 redirect_from:
 developerName: Sparkbase AG
 features:

 ---

+## App Description from Google Play

+> Invest, allocate & diversify, master & secure your assets with a detailed portfolio overview on all devices, anywhere, anytime.
+>
+> Beginning your journey in the world of cryptocurrencies your portfolio may start with BTC, ETH and some other favorable assets connecting your various wallets and exchanges in one app.

+## Analysis

+- We were not able to register since the app and the web platform, did not allow it.
+There was no error message.
+Once we filled up the fields in the registration form, it reset, so we have to fill it up again.
+- There is nothing to indicate that this is a bitcoin wallet.
+The wording on its description and website describes staking a [Sparkbase token & Masternodes](https://www.sparkbase.io/sparkbase-token).
+The token wallet has a separate download.
+This is **not a wallet**.